 Also, particulates works well to stabilise at both high and low temperatures.

-Suitable powders include: Zinc Oxide, Titanium Dioxide, Starches (non gelling), nylon, polymers, etc.
+Suitable particulates include: Zinc Oxide, Titanium Dioxide, Starches (non gelling), nylon, polymers, etc.

 Is it possible to use 10% or more solids with HIPEgel Aqua or Oleo?

-Powders such as starch, ZnO and TIO2 are good for stabilisation.
-With clays, for HIPEgel Aqua it may result in clumping as not enough oil to coat the powder enough.
-With HIPEgel Oleo, this is good with clays, plant powders, etc. and you should get a good result, just avoid anything acidic as with Sucragel.
+Powders such as starch, ZnO and TIO2 are good for stabilising HIPEgel formulations.
+Clays, may result in clumping as when used with HIPEgel Aqua as there in not enough oil to coat the powder.
+Using HIPEgel Oleo with clays, plant powders etc. should yield good results.
+Remember to avoid using anything acidic as with Sucragel.

 How to scale-up formulations with HIPEgel Oleo ?

 For HIPEgel Oleo, you can use exactly the same method as Sucragel for scale up.
-I would just be aware of the much smaller initial phase, however, and make sure it is adequately agitated in the mixer.
-The oil phase needs to be added slowly at the same rate as with Sucragel.
+Be aware of the much smaller initial phase, however, and make sure it is adequately agitated in the mixer.
+The oil phase needs to be added slowly, at the same rate as with Sucragel.

 Is HIPEgel Aqua compatible with anionic surface active ingredients ?

 As with Sucragel, we don't recommend using extra surfactants with this system.
-These are really designed to be gentle, mild, low surfactant systems and adding extra, possibly harsh surfactant, goes against this philosophy!
+These are really designed to be gentle, mild, low-surfactant systems and adding extra, possibly harsh surfactants, goes against this philosophy!
 HIPEgel Oleo is a very low surfactant system that is not really for hard cleansing.

 Could more than 1.5% water be added to HIPEgel Oleo?

-Basically, the rule is that the internal phase must be 74% or above to make it a HIPE.
-In reality its best if it is great than 80%.
-So water (including water based actives) and glycerine can be added at a level so that in total the amount of HIPEgel Oleo + water + glycerine < 25%.
-This does allow for quite a lot of water, however, and stability may be compromised if the amount of external phase is too high as the viscosity will drop and the structure is lost.
-If HIPEgel Oleo is used at 6% and glycerine at 5%, then this allows an extra 13% water.
-However, we would not recommend going above 5% for the reasons above.
+As a rule, the internal phase must be above 74% to make it a HIPE.
+In reality it's best if it is greater than 80%.
+Water (including water based actives) and glycerine can be added at a level so that the total amount of HIPEgel Oleo + water + glycerine < 25%.
+This does allow for quite a lot of water, however, and stability may be compromised if the amount of external phase is too high as the structure is lost and the viscosity will drop.

 What is the pH range for the HIPEgels?